Ginseng

 Ginseng and Health Outcomes — Umbrella Review

-Synthesizing multiple meta-analyses.
+Synthesizing multiple pooled analyses.

-Ginseng shows MODEST beneficial effects on fatigue, glycemic control in T2DM, and cognitive function.
-Effects on testosterone/erectile function are MODEST and inconsistent across rigorous trials.
+Ginseng shows modest beneficial effects on fatigue, glycemic control in T2DM, and cognitive function.
+Effects on testosterone/erectile function are modest and inconsistent across rigorous trials.
 Quality of underlying evidence varies; many included reviews had methodological limitations.
 Confirms ginseng as a generally well-tolerated adaptogen with modest, not dramatic, effects.

 5

-Panax Ginseng Safety — Systematic Review
+Panax Ginseng Safety — Evidence Review

-Systematic review of 45 RCTs (595 articles screened) from MEDLINE and 4 Korean databases (2005-2015) for safety analysis.
+Evidence review of 45 clinical trials (595 articles screened) from MEDLINE and 4 Korean databases (2005-2015) for safety analysis.
 (Kim et al. 2015, Pharmacopuncture or J Ginseng Res)

-Pooled across 45 RCTs.
+Pooled across 45 clinical trials.

 Panax ginseng is generally safe at typical doses (1-3 g/day standardized extract).
 Most common adverse effects: insomnia (mild stimulating effect at higher doses), GI upset, headache.
 Rare but documented: gynecomastia, postmenopausal bleeding (estrogenic potential of ginsenoside metabolites), 'ginseng abuse syndrome' at very high doses (hypertension, irritability).
 Drug interaction concerns: warfarin (variable INR effects), MAOIs, hypoglycemics, immunosuppressants.